seadogger/openstack-pihole-automated-install/README.md

 Need to get a Minimal CentOS 8 Cloud Image instance installed and running on your openstack server and this will not be covered here as there are several tutorials to get this accomplished

-Log into the CentOS image you create and get to a command prompt
+Log into the CentOS image you created and get to a command prompt

 Install Git:
 ```